 GENEVA (2 November 2022) – The forty-first session of the Human Rights Council’s Universal Periodic Review (UPR) Working Group will be held in Geneva from 7 to 18 November, during which 14 States will have their human rights records examined.
 The holding of this session will mark the commencement of the fourth cycle of the UPR, during which all 193 UN member States will undergo a review of their human rights record through this unique process.

 The group of States to be reviewed by the UPR Working Group during this session are (in order of scheduled review): Bahrain, Ecuador, Tunisia, Morocco, Indonesia, Finland, the United Kingdom, India, Algeria, the Philippines, Brazil, Poland, the Netherlands, and South Africa.
-The meeting will take place in Room 20 at the Palais des Nations in Geneva and will be webcast live.
+The meeting will take place in Room 20 at the Palais des Nations in Geneva and will be webcast live.“As we enter the fourth UPR cycle, our challenge is to maintain the excellent track record and ensure this crucial exercise does not become routine, but rather continues to have a meaningful impact for those on the ground”, stated Federico Villegas, President of the Human Rights Council.

 During the fourth cycle (Nov.
 2022 to Feb.
 2027), which is focused on enhanced implementation and follow up, States are expected to spell out steps they have taken to implement recommendations received during their previous reviews, in particular those which enjoyed their support, as well as present developments that occurred since the previous review and share challenges in their follow-up action.
 The reports serving as the basis for these reviews are available online.

 High-level delegations representing the 14 countries are scheduled to address the Working Group, which comprises the entire membership of the 47-member Human Rights Council, and other UN member or non-member States wishing to take part.
 Some 100 States, on average, make recommendations to each State under Review (SuR).
 SuRs are expected to present efforts made to fulfil their human rights obligations and commitments, particularly since their last UPR review, assessing positive developments and identifying challenges.
-The timetable of State reviews and adoption and distribution of reports can be found below and online
+The timetable of State reviews and adoption and distribution of reports can be found below and online.

 During the session, an interactive dialogue between the country under review and the Working Group takes place.
 Each country review lasts three and one-half hours, and an additional half-hour for each country will be devoted to adopting the report containing the recommendations put forward by their peers.
 The review for each State is facilitated by groups of three Council members from different regional groups, or troikas, who act as rapporteurs.
 The troikas for States to be reviewed during the session were selected through a drawing of lots on 12 January 2022 during an organizational meeting of the Council.